Harmonic maps of finite uniton type into inner symmetric spaces: Harmonic maps of finite uniton type

-We wonder, under what conditions the based (at $z_0$) normalized holomorphic extended frame $F_-$ will be a Laurent polynomial.
-Let $\eta$ denote the normalized potential $F_-^{-1}dF_-=\eta$.
-Then $F_-$ can be obtained from $\eta$ by an application of the Picard iteration.
-It is easy to see that each step of the Picard iteration increases the highest occurring power of $\lambda$ by 1.
-So $F_-$ is a Laurent polynomial if and only if the Picard iteration stops after finitely many steps.
-The most natural reason for the Picard iteration to stop is that the normalized potential $\eta$ takes values in some nilpotent Lie algebra.
-(Note: If $\eta(z)$ is only nilpotent for every $z\in \tilde M$, it does not follow, in general, that the Picard iteration will stop.)
+We wonder, under what conditions the based (at $z_0$) normalized extended frame {$F_-(z,\lambda)$} will be a Laurent polynomial.
+Let $\eta$ denote the normalized potential { $F_-(z,\lambda)^{-1} \mathrm{d} F_-(z,\lambda) = \eta$.
+Then $F_-(z,\lambda), F_-(z,\lambda)|_{z=z_0} = e$}, can be obtained from $\eta$ by an application of the {standard Picard iteration of the theory of ordinary differential equations.
+Since $\eta$ is a multiple of $\lambda^{-1},$} it is easy to see that each step of the Picard iteration {decreases the occurring power of $\lambda$ by $-1$.} So $F_-(z,\lambda)$ is a Laurent polynomial if and only if the Picard iteration stops after finitely many steps. { See for example, Section 1 of \cite{Gu2002}}.
+The most natural reason for the Picard iteration to stop is that the normalized potential $\eta$ takes values in some nilpotent Lie algebra (Note: If $\eta(z)$ is only nilpotent for every $z\in \tilde M$, it does not follow, in general, that the Picard iteration will stop.).

 The following result is a slight generalization of Appendix B of \cite{BuGu}, (1.1) of \cite{Gu2002}.
-We would like to point out, that in particular $G$ does not need to be compact.
+We would like to point out that in particular $G$ does not need to be compact.